-- (h) "chapters" and "headings" and "sub-headings" mean the chapters, the headings (four digit codes) and sub-headings (six digit codes) used in the nomenclature which makes up the Harmonized Commodity Description and Coding System, referred to in this Protocol as the "Harmonized System" or "HS"; - (i) "classified" refers to the classification of a product or material under a particular chapter, heading, or sub-heading of the Harmonized System; - (j) "consignment" means products which are either sent simultaneously from one exporter to one consignee or covered by a single transport document covering their shipment from the exporter to the consignee or, in the absence of such a document, by a single invoice; - (k) "territories" includes territorial seas; - (1) "Party" refers to the Union or Indonesia; - (m) "fungible materials" means materials that are of the same kind and commercial quality, with the same technical and physical characteristics, and which cannot be distinguished from one another once they are incorporated into the finished product; - (n) "exporter" means a person located in the exporting Party who is exporting the goods to the other Party and who is able to prove the origin of the exported goods, whether or not he is the manufacturer and whether or not he himself carries out the export formalities.
+- price means the sum of all those costs, minus any internal taxes which are, or may be, repaid when the product obtained is exported; - (g) "value of materials" means the customs value at the time of importation of the nonoriginating materials used, or, if this is not known and cannot be ascertained, the first ascertainable price paid for the materials in the Union or in Mexico; - (h) "chapters" and "headings" and "subheadings" mean the chapters, the headings and sub-headings used in the nomenclature which makes up the [Harmonized Commodity Description and Coding System, referred to in this Protocol as "the Harmonized System" or "HS" with the changes pursuant to the Recommendation of 26 June 2004 of the Customs Cooperation Council; - (i) "classified" refers to the classification of a product or material under a particular chapter, heading, or sub-heading of the Harmonized System; - (j) "consignment" means products which are either sent simultaneously from one exporter to one consignee or covered by a single transport document covering their shipment from the exporter to the consignee or, in the absence of such a document, by a single invoice; - [(k) "territories" includes territorial seas;] - [(1) "Party" refers to the Union or Mexico;] - (m) 'fungible materials' means materials that are of the same kind and commercial quality, with the same technical and physical characteristics, and which cannot be distinguished from one another once they are incorporated into the finished product; - 2.
+For the purpose of paragraph 1(f), where the last working or processing has been subcontracted to a manufacturer, the term 'manufacturer' referred to in the first paragraph may refer to the enterprise that has employed the subcontractor.